-If you’ve enabled Active Directory Synchronization and have synchronized but your users can’t log in, there are several potential causes.
+If you’ve enabled Active Directory Synchronization and have synchronized but your users can’t log in, there are several potential causes, as described below.

 To resolve this: